postcss/postcss-browser-reporter/README.md

 [PostCSS] plugin to display warning messages right in your browser.

-If in some `other-plugin` before was thrown warning, it will append following styles:
+If a plugin before this one is throwning a warning, it will append the following styles:

 ```css
 body:before{